Online MS in Accounting Program Overview, Curriculum and Courses

 Units: 3

-Offered: Summer I ONLY
+Offered: Summer I and Fall II

 This course is an intermediate accounting course that examines the valuation, measurement and reporting issues related to selected financial statement items, with an emphasis on liabilities and stockholders' equity.
 It is assumed that students have a strong accounting background since this is a 2nd Intermediate class.
 There are two main goals of the class.
 The first is to become technically proficient in financial reporting.
 The second is to understand how, why and where any given transaction affects the firm's financial statements.